-Based on the $ \mathrm{AV_3Sb_5}$ system, where $\mathrm{A}$ is either K, Rb, or Cs, we have developed a model on the kagome lattice to describe topological superconducting states characterized by chiral charge density waves.
+Based on the $ A\mathrm{V_3Sb_5}$ system, where ${A}$ is either K, Rb, or Cs, we have developed a model on the kagome lattice to describe topological superconducting states characterized by chiral charge density waves.
 We have also predicted their quasiparticle transport.
-We have considered different superconducting pairing symmetry states, namely s-wave, d+id-wave, and d-id-wave pairings, and we aim to differentiate these states based on a measurable value, which is the thermal Hall conductivity.
+We have considered different superconducting pairing symmetry states, namely $ s $-wave, $ d $+i$ d $-wave, and $ d $-i$ d $-wave pairings, and we aim to differentiate these states based on a measurable value, which is the thermal Hall conductivity.

-In the absence of spin-orbit coupling, the phase diagrams of the superconducting states are divided into two regions.
-For $\mu \in [-0.1,0]$, the normal states are insulators, and thus, topological superconducting states do not exist.
-For $\mu\in \left(\left.0,0.1\right]\right.$, topological superconducting states exist, and the thermal Hall conductivity curves of different superconducting pairing symmetry states are qualitatively distinct.
-The Chern number contributed by the s-wave pairing state's SC term is 0, whereas that contributed by the d$\pm$id-wave pairing states is $\pm2$.
-Notably, the primary difference in the Chern number arises from the ring-like region around the $\Gamma$ point of the Berry curvature, which also determines the qualitative difference among the three superconducting pairing symmetry states.
-Hence, the thermal Hall conductivity curves of the three superconducting pairing symmetry states are qualitatively distinct and topologically protected in the absence of SOC.

-In the presence of spin-orbit coupling, our analysis can be divided into two classical scenarios.
-First, we add an SOC term as a perturbation to a topological superconducting state ($\mu=0.1$).
-Second, we apply a large SOC term to drive the system into an insulator-metal phase transition, followed by adding an SC term ($\mu=0$).

-At $\mu=0.1$, as the strength of the SOC term increases, the system undergoes a topological phase transition, and the SOC contribution to the Chern number equals $-3$, which primarily arises from the ring-like region of the Berry curvature.
-Thus, the qualitative differences in the thermal Hall conductivity curves are topologically protected by the contribution of the SC term, since the SOC term contributes the same Chern number for all three superconducting pairing symmetry states.

-At $\mu=0$, varying the strength ratio of the SOC and CDW leads to topological phase transitions in our parameter range.
-Notably, the topological phase transition boundaries for the s-wave, d+id-wave, and d-id-wave pairing symmetry SC states are different, owing to the complex interaction among the CDW, SOC, and SC terms.
-We have considered two parameters as examples and concluded that the differences in the thermal Hall conductivity curves arise from the outer ring of the ring-like region of the Berry curvature.
-Therefore, the qualitative differences in the thermal Hall conductivity are also topologically protected by the interaction between SOC and SC terms of the system.

-In conclusion, we have analyzed the topology of various superconducting states on the kagome lattice with a chiral charge density wave and calculated their quasiparticle transport.
-Owing to the topological protection of the system, the thermal Hall conductivity curves can be used to distinguish different superconducting pairing symmetry states in such systems.